Hexworks/zircon/README.md

 ![](https://cdn.discordapp.com/attachments/363771631727804416/477469640205926401/CreatingATileGrid.png)

 As you can see there is a helper for every class which you might want to use.
-Here we used `Positions.create` to create a [Position], `Sizes.create` for creating [Size]s and the [TileBuilder] to create tiles.
+Here we used `Position.create` to create a [Position], `Size.create` for creating [Size]s and the [TileBuilder] to create tiles.

 A `Position` denotes a coordinate on a `TileGrid`, so for example a `Position` of (`2`, `3`) points to the 3rd column and the 4th row (x, y) on the grid.